lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 ```

 Again, this is inconvenient when [running DaVinci with Python options
-files](minimal-dv-job.html), since in that case we don't have any way of
+files](minimal-dv-job), since in that case we don't have any way of
 calling the `endVertex` method.
 Instead, we can use the `VFASPF` *adaptor* functor, which allows us to use
 vertex functors as if they were particle functors (note how the functor is